-- We can show that a problem is in P implies that it is in NP (why?) - Because if a problem is in P, and if its answer is YES, then there must be an algorithm that runs in polynomial-time to conclude YES ... - Then, the execution steps of this algorithm can be used as a "short" proof
+- We can show that a problem is in P implies that it is in NP (why?) - Because if a problem is in P, and if its answer is YES, then there must be an algorithm that runs in polynomial-time to conclude YES ... - The execution steps of this algorithm (and the algorithm itself) is a "short" proof